cristoeine/personal-website-v3/README.md

 ## Hi everyone!
 ___
-This is my first time coding my portfolio and IT IS LIVE!!
-Not like my any other portfolio trials
+This is my first time coding my portfolio and IT IS LIVE!! (not like my any other portfolio trials).
+Also I want to thank you to [Brittany Chiang](https://brittanychiang.com) because I get the inspiration from her.

-I built this with [Gatsby (https://www.gatsbyjs.com)][Gatsby]
+I built this with [Gatsby](https://www.gatsbyjs.com)

 ## Forking This Repo